lanl/LANL-COVID-19-Cases-and-Deaths-Forecasts/README.md

 | `fcst_date` | string | last observed date | "2020-04-01" through current | All observations on and before fcst_date are used for make forecasts|
 | `big_group`  | string | WHO global regions| e.g. "NORTHERN AFRICA AND WESTERN ASIA" | Only occures in global forecasts.
 Not in US state forecast output files. |

-## Version 2: October 28, 2020 -- September 27, 2021
+## Version 2: October 28, 2020 - September 27, 2021

 ### Methodology

-A description of V2 of the forecasting model, COVID-19 Forecasts using Fast Evaluations and Estimation (COFFEE) can be accessed on arXiv.
+A description of V2 of the forecasting model, COVID-19 Forecasts using Fast Evaluations and Estimation (COFFEE), will be accessed soon on arXiv.

 ### Forecast Files

 Eight types of forecasts were produced using V2 of the forecasting model.
 Daily forecasts were made for the 48 days following the last observed day.
 Weekly forecasts were made for the 6 following epiweeks after the current observed epiweek.
 Because the COVID-19 Forecast Hub requests forecasts for the first full epiweek (except for Mondays which include data observed the previous Sunday) any forecast made with data ending on any day other than Saturday or Sunday will skip the current epiweek and aggregate daily forecasts beginning the following unobserved Sunday. **This skip results in a missing epiweek entry in the weekly aggregation output files for the current epiweek.** Also note that because of this definition of epiweek, the COVID-19 Forecast Hub are one week ahead of the CDC epiweek defined in the `lubridate` package.

 | Name   | Time Frame |  Forecast Horizon | Description